Welcome to Western, New Transfer Students!

-If you were unable to attend the Transitions Orientation program for new transfer students, your next step is to watch our online transfer advising tutorial.
+If you were unable to attend the Winter Advising and Orientation program for new transfer students, your next step is to watch our online transfer advising tutorial.
 This video will cover graduation requirements, Western policies, class planning, and registration.
-Advisors are also available to meet with you in person or by phone to answer questions and help you register for fall quarter classes.
+Advisors are also available to meet with you in person or by phone to answer questions and help you register for winter quarter classes.
 To schedule an appointment with an advisor, call our front desk at 360-650-3850.

 Who Do I See for Transfer Advising?At Western there are many people available to answer your questions and help you with academic planning:

 - The Academic Advising Center (AAC) provides general advising to all students.
 The AAC can assist you with things like choosing a major, planning for graduation requirements, understanding your transfer credits, and much more!
 To set up an appointment with an advisor, call the AAC front desk at (360) 650-3850.

 - As a transfer student, you should contact the department of your intended major as early as possible.
 Departments can provide detailed information on major requirements and the steps to declare.
 Once declared in your major, you will be assigned a departmental advisor who will work with you until graduation.

 - Student Outreach Services (SOS) is also available for general advising.
 Find out more about SOS through their website or by calling (360) 650-3843.

 Explore Majors at WWU